briangershon/heirloom/readme.md

 Find by multiple extensions (case insensitive)

+        # IN THEORY THIS SHOULD WORK DOES NOT.
+ONLY FINDING *.png FILES AND NO OTHERS.
+NOT SURE WHY.
+        # SO INSTEAD I RUN A BASH SCRIPT THAT RUNS THIS COMMAND SEPARATELY FOR EACH EXTENSION.
         $ find /Users/brian/Pictures -iname "*.jpg" -o -iname "*.mov" -o -iname "*.jpeg" -o -iname "*.gif" -o -iname "*.png" -exec heirloom --bucket myS3bucketname --input \{\} \;

 Find all files in the folder